Welcome to the new KidsHealth website! See what is new.

 Anyone can get scabies.
 It is more common when lots of people are in close contact.
 Washing with soap doesn't stop it.

-Scabies spread from one person to another by skin to skin contact, and by sharing bedding, clothing or towels used by a person with scabies.
+Scabies spreads from one person to another by skin-to-skin contact, and by sharing bedding, clothing or towels used by a person with scabies.

 Signs and symptoms of scabies

 One of the first symptoms of scabies is a very itchy rash.
-This is usually worse when your child is warm, in bed, after a shower etc.
+The scabies rash looks like lots of small blisters surrounded by red patches.
+The rash is usually worse when your child is warm like after a shower or when they’re in bed.

 Symptoms usually start 3 to 6 weeks after getting the scabies mite.
 But, if you've had scabies before, the rash can start after only 1 to 3 days.